miloshevska-m/ComputerStore/README.md

 ```

 ### 4. Add data in Tables
-- To add sample data to the database, you can execute the following SQL script:
+To add sample data to the database, you can:
+- Run the back up file of the database or
+- Execute the following SQL script:
 ```sql
 INSERT INTO [ComputerStoreDb].[dbo].[Categories] ([Name], [Description]) VALUES